 For each level of indoor day-night sound level, $L{dnI}$ , the accumulated population exposure is tabulated in the indicated column at the bottom of the worksheet.
 At each indoor sound level, the exposed population is multiplied by the indicated weighting factor for indoor noise intrusion, $W_I(L{dnI})$ .
-(This weighting factor is also described in Appendix A.) The resulting term is the Level Weighted Population for indoor noise exposure at that level of indoor noise.
+(This weighting factor is also described in Appendix A.) The resulting term is the Level Weighted Population for indoor noise exposure at the level of indoor noise.
 Each of these terms is summed to obtain the final estimate of the Level Weighted Population for the indoor noise environment, $\Delta LWP_I$ .
-For the example data in Table 5.5, the indoor Level Weighted Population for indoor noise due to outdoor sources is 1.1829 M people.
+For the example data in table 5.5, the indoor Level Weighted Population for indoor noise due to outdoor sources is 1.1829 M people.

-In summary, the Table 5.5 data provide two numbers: the Level Weighted Population based upon the outdoor noise environment, $\Delta LWP{O}^{=}$ 3.5125M, and the Level Weighted Population based upon the indoor noise environment due to outdoor noise, $\Delta LWP{I}^{=}$ 1.1829M.
-These estimates are for the year 1995.
-Similar calculations are conducted for the other years in the time stream for the no action alternative.
+In summary, the table 5.5 data provides two numbers: 1) the Level Weighted Population based upon the outdoor noise environment, $\Delta LWP_0 = 3.5125$ M, and 2) the Level Weighted Population based upon the indoor noise environment due to outdoor noise, $\Delta LWP_I = 1.1829$ M. These estimates are for the year 1995.
+Similar calculations are conducted for the other years in the time-stream for the no-action alternative.